SyncfusionExamples/Auto-Generate-Columns-in-Blazor-DataGrid/README.md

-# Auto Generate Columns in Blazor DataGrid?
+# Auto Generate Columns in Blazor DataGrid

 A quick-start project that helps you how to Auto Generate Columns in blazor DataGrid and customize using Data annotations.